rvsfirecreeper/dots/README.md

 ## aurh
 This comes bundled with an aur helper aurh.
 It's like aura, except based off paru which makes it way less jank.
-It uses -S for pacman(It quite literally forwards it to pacman so you need to use sudo) and -A for AUR packages.
+It uses -S for pacman(It quite literally forwards it to sudo pacman) and -A for AUR packages.

 # Install
 You can use `curl -sS https://gitlab.com/coolrustcoderguy/dots/-/raw/main/install.sh | bash` for Arch or manually copy dotfiles